wbrawner/jelos.org/docs/play/add-games.md

 ### After connecting

 - You will see a list of folders after you have connected via network.
-- Open the `roms` folder and you will see a list of folders where games and bios files can be placed.
-- Please see the systems section of the wiki for details on where each system's files should be placed.
+- Open the `roms` folder and you will see a list of folders where games and bios files can be placed. *(Please see the systems section of the wiki for details on where each system's files should be placed)*
 - After you have added your games you can get them to display in EmulationStation by pressing ++"START"++ to open the Main Menu, then open `Game Settings` then select `Update Gamelists` under the Tools header.

 ## Option 2: SD Card